-Why are we amending the terms of our amended exchange offer?
+Why are we amending the terms of our original exchange offer?

-After we amended the terms of our original exchange offer in our offering circular dated June 6, 2002 (the "Amended Offer"), we orally contacted representatives of the holders of a substantial portion of the existing notes to ensure that they were aware of the terms of the Amended Offer.
-In the course of these conversations, these representatives acknowledged that they were aware of the terms of the Amended Offer but indicated that they would not accept the terms of such Amended Offer, and suggested some additional modifications that would likely make the Amended Offer more acceptable to them.
-After considering their suggestions, we determined to change the terms of the Amended Offer as indicated in this offering circular.
-These holders of existing notes have not committed to accept the terms of the new revised exchange offer outlined in this offering circular.
+Shortly after we began our original exchange offer, we orally contacted representatives of the holders of a substantial portion of the existing notes to ensure that they were aware of the exchange offer.
+In the course of these conversations, these representatives acknowledged that they were aware of the offer but indicated that they would not accept the exchange offer on the original terms, and suggested some changes that would likely make the offer more acceptable to them.
+After considering their suggestions, we determined to change the terms of the exchange offer as indicated in this offering circular.
+These holders of existing notes have not committed to accept the exchange offer as revised.

-In response to our Amended Offer, approximately \$4.5 million in aggregate principal amount of existing notes were tendered, or approximately 12% of the total outstanding existing notes, in the Amended Offer that was scheduled to expire at 12:00 midnight, Eastern Time, on June 19, 2002, which was less than the \$30 million minimum principal amount of existing notes required to be tendered under the terms of the Amended Offer.
+In addition, approximately \$4.5 million in aggregate principal amount of existing notes were tendered, or approximately 12% of the total outstanding existing notes, in the original exchange offer that was scheduled to expire at 12:00 midnight, Eastern Time, on June 5, 2002, which was less than the \$9 million minimum principal amount of existing notes required to be tendered under the original terms of the exchange offer.